 - An approved introductory course in engaged research and education, which may be offered through ENVS or another program on campus.

-- ENVS 0110: Humans, Nature, and the Environment (can also be used as a general “elective” for ENVS curriculum requirements)
+- ENVS 0110: Humans, Nature, and the Environment ("Core" requirement for all ENVS concentrators)

 - An approved introductory engaged course in another department